sehjookwon/BestFriendvsParent_3dlmer/README.md

 File Descriptions:

-AdaptiveRiskTaking.sh:
+AdaptiveVicariousRiskTaking:
 Changes in adaptive risk taking (risky decision-making with parametric modulator that represents the expected value of reward) for best friend versus parent from 6th to 9th grade.
-Outputs of this script lives in AdaptiveRiskTaking.zip.
+Script and output can be found in AdaptiveVicariousRiskTaking.zip.

-GeneralRiskTaking.sh:
+GeneralVicariousRiskTaking:
 Changes in general risk taking (risky decision-making) for best friend versus parent from 6th to 9th grade.
-Outputs of this script lives in GeneralRiskTaking.zip.
+Script and output can be found in GeneralVicariousRiskTaking.zip.